The Best Fall Bucket List

 38. Restock your pantry as needed.
 While you’re at it, stock up on those case good sales items to replenish the pantry, you’ll be glad you did with the increase in food prices we are seeing right now.

 39. Stock up on water.
-It’s hard to believe, but there are places in the western US that have literally run out of water and need the government to haul it in.
-Don’t get caught short if your area is running tight during the drought, get some water.
+It’s hard to believe, but some places in the western US have run out of water and need the government to haul it in.
+Don’t get caught short if your area runs tight during the drought; get some water.

 40. Replenish your OTC medications.
-With cold and flu season upon us, many stores are stocking up and putting lots of OTC meds on sale.
+With cold and flu season upon us, many stores are stocking up and offering many OTC meds on sale.
 Take advantage while you can.

 41. Turn on the news.
-I know it can get a little iritating at times to hear what’s being said, but I do feel, even with the downer info, we all need to stay informed.
+I know it can get a little irritating at times to hear what’s being said, but I do feel that, even with the downer information, we all need to stay informed.

 42. Stay off social media for 24 hours.
 I hit the limit earlier this week.
-Too many questions and crazy comments on Facebook.
-I’m taking a breather.
+There were too many questions and strange comments on Facebook.
+I’m taking a hiatus.

 43. Make a batch of muffins.
 Muffins are a great comfort food I truly enjoy.
 If you can make your own from scratch you are a superstar!

 44. Organize your garage.
-During summer months with all the yardwork, or after a few camping trips, our garages tend to get pretty cluttered.
-Take some time and put things back such that you can easily find what you need next time.
+During summer months, with all the yardwork or after a few camping trips, our garages tend to get pretty cluttered.
+Take some time and put things back and properly organized so that you can easily find what you need next time.

 45. Use your Dutch oven outside.
-I love to cook with my Dutch oven, and when you add a campfire as part of the cooking experience it’s twice as good.
+I love to cook with my Dutch oven, and when you add a campfire to the experience, it’s twice as good.
+I have a number of Dutch oven recipes in my post archives, check them out.

 46. Change out your car or truck windshield wipers.
-With winter just around the corner we’ll all be dealing with rain, snow, ice and more.
+With winter just around the corner, we’ll all deal with rain, snow, ice, and more.
 Those windshield wipers need to be in the best shape possible so you can see your way around.
 What an inexpensive way to make travel that much safer.

 47. Have your tires checked.
-I had a flat tire this time of year last year.
-Tough thing was my spare was also flat, but I didn’t know it.
-You’ll need to make sure your tires are the right pressure and with lots of tread to get around.
-It’s money well spent to be safe and not sorry.
+A few years ago, at this time of year, I had a flat tire.
+The tricky thing was that my spare was also flat, but I didn’t know it.
+You’ll need to ensure your tires are at the correct pressure and have lots of treads to get around.
+It’s money well spent to be safe and not sorry when you visit family and friends this time of year.

 48. Fill your tank with gas.
-I’ve always told my readers to have their tanks close to full all the time.
+I’ve always told my readers to have their tanks close to full.
 You never know when an emergency will affect your travel.

 49. Plant some garlic.
-Although Mark can’t tolerate much garlic and still make it through the night, I love garlic as a seasoning.
+Although Mark can’t tolerate much garlic in our meal preps, I love garlic as a seasoning.
 Plant some now so you can enjoy it next year.
 You’ll be glad you did.

 50. Make some cornbread.
-I didn’t realize it, but many people really enjoy their cornbread with meals.
-I’ve been able to round up some great recipes.
-You should do the same.
+I didn’t realize it, but many people really enjoy cornbread with meals.
+I’ve rounded up some great recipes.
+You may want to do the same.

 51. Make caramel apples.
-I mentioned earlier in this post to dip apple slices in caramel.
+Earlier in this post, I mentioned that you should dip apple slices in caramel.
 Now I’m suggesting you dip your whole apple in that caramel, oh my!

 52. Indulge in caramel popcorn: How To Make The Best Caramel Popcorn Ever Mark’s dad’s favorite treat was caramel popcorn.
 I miss him and the chance to make it for him on special occasions.

 53. Pick apples.
-With apples coming into harvest/picking time, why not make picking apples a family event.
+With apples coming into harvest/picking time, why not make picking apples a family event as mentioned above?
 Be careful on that ladder, but you may actually save some money if you pick your own.

 54. Go shopping for a Halloween costume.
-Studies have shown that in the US people spend more on costumes than they do on decorations and candy.
+Studies have shown that in the US, people spend more on costumes than on decorations and candy.
 Join the wave and have some fun this year!
+Plan a fun Halloween party and hold a customer contest with your invited neighbors.

 55. Bring your cozy sweaters out so they are ready to wear.
 Yup, evenings are cooler now.
 Why not bring out some of your “cool” sweaters and show them off?

 57. Have a warm cup of apple cider.
-Just like hot chocolate, a cup of warm apple cider can be a drink to enjoy at parties, but also on your porch or patio as you wind down your day.
-Right now most stores will have it on sale with Halloween coming soon.
+Just like hot chocolate, a cup of warm apple cider can be a drink to enjoy at parties and on your porch or patio as you wind down your day.
+Right now, most stores will have it on sale, with Halloween coming soon.

 Final Word